-The current C-612 Northwest Plume IRA Groundwater System generally will continue to operate during construction of the 2024 optimization system components using the existing EWs (EW-232 and EW-233) and treatment system equipment currently in place.
+The current C-612 Northwest Plume IRA Groundwater System generally will continue to operate during construction of the 2023 optimization system components using the existing EWs (EW-232 and EW-233) and treatment system equipment currently in place.
 There will be short periods of downtime during tie-in of utilities and communication cables, and operating equipment to the existing system.
 These short periods of downtime for the existing system will be tracked and reported in the FFA semiannual report.

-The groundwater produced from the 2024 optimization EWs and existing operational EWs will be treated by the Northwest Plume IRA treatment system.
+The groundwater produced from the 2023 optimization C-400 Complex EW(s) and existing operational EWs will be treated by the Northwest Plume IRA treatment system.
 This system will be composed of upgraded existing equipment or new modular treatment units with similar treatment capabilities and best available treatment operational configuration that will not be significantly changed with the upgrade or new construction.
-This is necessary as the current C-612 system was analyzed in C-612 System Optimization through Multiple Flow Scenarios (DOE 2024c), and it was determined that insufficient excess capacity is available for treating the additional volume projected from the optimization EWs.
-The entire treatment capacity provided by the upgraded or new equipment will be considered the Northwest Plume IRA Treatment System with all treated water going through KPDES Outfall 001.
+This is necessary as the current C-612 system was analyzed in C-612 System Optimization through Multiple Flow Scenarios (DOE 2024c), and it was determined that insufficient excess capacity is available for treating the additional volume projected from the optimization EW(s).
+Once the current C-612 treatment equipment is upgraded and/or new treatment units are constructed, the combined increased treatment capacity provided by all of the treatment equipment will be considered elements of the Northwest Plume IRA Treatment System with all treated water going through KPDES Outfall 001.

 After construction is complete, each equipment unit will be operationally tested, calibrated, and incorporated into the logic control system as part of construction acceptance activities.
 An integrated system test will be performed on the treatment system to test the logic control system interlocks and effectiveness prior to starting routine operations.
 The details of the start-up and testing plan will be developed during engineering design.
-The C-400 EWs and the associated equipment will undergo the start-up, integrated testing, and construction acceptance testing prior to initiation of continuous operation.
+The C-400 Complex EW(s) and the associated equipment will undergo the start-up, integrated testing, and construction acceptance testing prior to initiation of continuous operation.
 Using this approach, it is expected that the current Northwest Plume IRA system will experience some intermittent downtimes due to tie-ins, programming, and testing prior to combining the treatment equipment operation.